MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-windows-agent-manually.md

 ::: moniker range=">=sc-om-2016 <=sc-om-1801"
 > [!IMPORTANT]
 >  The Application Performance Monitoring (APM) feature in System Center 2016 Operations Manager and version 1801 agent causes a crash with IIS Application Pools that are running under the .NET Framework 2.0 runtime.
 By default when the agent is installed on a Windows computer, the APM components are installed by default.
 To avoid issues and prevent installation of the APM components on target Windows servers when you deploy the agent, add the `NOAPM=true` parameter
 ::: moniker-end

 ## To deploy the Operations Manager agent with the Agent Setup Wizard

-1. Use local administrator privileges to log on to the computer where you want to install the agent.
+1. Use local administrator privileges to sign in to the computer where you want to install the agent.

 2. On the Operations Manager installation media, double-click **Setup.exe**.

-3. In **Optional Installations**, click **Local agent**.
+3. In **Optional Installations**, select **Local agent**.

-4. On the **Welcome** page, click **Next**.
+4. On the **Welcome** page, select **Next**.

-5. On the **Important Notice** page, review the Microsoft software license terms and then click **I Agree**.
+5. On the **Important Notice** page, review the Microsoft software license terms and select **I Agree**.

-6. On the **Destination Folder** page, leave the installation folder set to the default, or click **Change** and type a path, and then click **Next**.
+6. On the **Destination Folder** page, leave the installation folder set to the default, or select **Change** and type a path, and select **Next**.

 6. On the **Agent Setup Options** page, you can choose whether you want to **connect the agent to Operations Manager**.
 When you connect the agent to Operations Manager, you can manually choose the management group that this agent will participate with in monitoring.
-If you do not select this option, the agent can still collect Application Performance Monitoring data locally.
+If you don't select this option, the agent can still collect Application Performance Monitoring data locally.
 You can change your selection in the **Monitoring Agent** item in Control Panel.

 7. On the **Management Group Configuration** page, do the following:

     a.
-Type the name of the management group in the **Management Group Name** field and the (which server?) server name in the **Management Server** field.
+Enter the name of the management group in the **Management Group Name** field and the (which server?) server name in the **Management Server** field.

        > [!NOTE]
        > To use a gateway server, enter the gateway server name in the **Management Server** text box.

     b.
-Type a value for **Management Server Port**, or leave the default of 5723.
+Enter a value for **Management Server Port**, or leave the default of 5723.

     c.
-Click **Next**.
+Enter **Next**.

-8. On the **Agent Action Account** page, leave it set to the default of **Local System**, or select **Domain or Local Computer Account**; type the **User Account**, **Password**, and **Domain or local computer**; and then click **Next**.
+8. On the **Agent Action Account** page, leave it set to the default of **Local System**, or select **Domain or Local Computer Account**; enter the **User Account**, **Password**, and **Domain or local computer**; and select **Next**.

-9. On the **Ready to Install** page, review the settings and then click **Install** to display the **Installing Microsoft Monitoring Agent** page.
+9. On the **Ready to Install** page, review the settings and select **Install** to display the **Installing Microsoft Monitoring Agent** page.

-11. When the **Completing the Microsoft Monitoring Agent Setup Wizard** page appears, click **Finish**.
+11. When the **Completing the Microsoft Monitoring Agent Setup Wizard** page appears, select **Finish**.

 ## To deploy the Operations Manager agent from the command line

-1. Log on to the computer where you want to install the agent by using an account with local administrator privileges.
+1. Sign in to the computer where you want to install the agent by using an account with local administrator privileges.

 2. Open a command prompt as an administrator.